This healthy salad dressing recipe is quick, easy and nutritious. It is creamy and rich, even though it is vegan and does not contain dairy.

 Creamy Balsamic Dressing Recipe

-- Add all ingredients to your food processor or blender and blend until completely smooth – roughly 2 to 3 minutes.
+- Add all ingredients to your food processor or high speed blender and blend until completely smooth – roughly 2 to 3 minutes.